Summary: Lean Startup by Eric Ries

 The Magic of Continuous Deployment

 In the digital age, agility is currency.
-The Lean Startup champions continuous deployment, allowing businesses to release products quickly, gather instant feedback, and adapt in real time.
+The Lean Startup champions continuous deployment, allowing businesses to release products quickly, gather instant feedback, and adapt in real-time.
 It’s not about being perfect from the get-go; it's about evolving rapidly based on real-world interactions.

 Embracing the New Age of Entrepreneurial Management

 One of the Lean Startup's radical ideas is viewing entrepreneurship as a form of management.
-Startups, with their high uncertainty and dynamism, require a distinct management style.
+With their high uncertainty and dynamism, startups require a distinct management style.
 It's not about following a set plan but adapting, learning, and responding.
 "Startup success is not a consequence of good genes or being in the right place at the right time," Ries states, "Startup success can be engineered by following the right process, which means it can be learned, which means it can be taught."

 In Conclusion